 A paycheck advance app provides access to your paycheck early, and Earnin is one of the most popular apps to offer this service.
 It tracks the hours you worked with either a timesheet or using your location (with your permission) to give access to the funds you’ve earned.

 Once you earn money, Earnin allows you to access it with a payday advance.
-At first, you can borrow up to $100 at a time and up to $500 per pay period.
-It can take up to three days to receive the funds in your checking account, but you can pay for a Lightning Speed transfer to get it in hours.
+At first, you can borrow up to $100 a day and up to $750 per pay period.
+Receiving the funds in your checking account can take up to three days, but you can pay for a Lightning Speed transfer to get it in hours.

 Earnin doesn’t charge interest, but you can ‘tip.’
 This is almost like paying interest or a fee for borrowing money.